 And the rosemary simple syrup beautifully balances the tart lemon and bite of the vodka.
 It gives the drink a refreshing sweet and herbal note and really brings it home to remind you that it’s the holidays.

-Wondering How to Make a Batch of Mistletoe Kiss Drinks?
+Wondering How to Make a Large Batch of Mistletoe Kiss Drinks?

 - First, you’re going to make a batch of the rosemary simple syrup.
 It’s easy!
 Boil equal parts of sugar and water for 5 minutes then toss in a sprig of rosemary to steep and release its flavor into the syrup.
 Cool completely.
 You can make this up to 2 weeks in advance too!